Massiv3Troll/manchestermngov/content/news/2024/website-launch.md

 +++
 ## Our Website is Live! ##

 The City of Manchester has launched a website!
-Here you keep up to date with city news, view ordinances and fee schedule at anytime, and find contact information for city officials.
+Here you can keep up to date with city news, view ordinances and the fee schedule at anytime, and find contact information for city officials.